 The Board shall see to it that the policy for the union and activity is at all times in good condition and in accordance with the law of the union.

 The Board is responsible for the finances and assets of the union and makes all major decisions pertaining to finances.
 It shall see to it that the finances are generally in good condition as is the bookkeeping and the handling of funds.

 The Board supervises the work of departments or sectors that are in operation or may come in to operation in the future.

 The Board shall hire a manager and entrust him/her with the daily operation of the union’s office.
-The chairman of the union may be hired as manager.
+The Board is not permitted to appoint board members or the chairman of the union as its manager.
 The manager hires staff and negotiates their emoluments.
 The salary committee proposes pay and emoluments of the chairman and manager, subject to the approval of the Board of VR.

 Article 13 Board meetings

 The Board holds meetings as often as needed, and all meeting activity shall be recorded in a special book of minutes.
 A meeting is lawful when a majority of Board members attends a meeting.
 The chairman convenes meetings and chairs them.
 The chairman sees to it that a book of minutes is kept and preserved in a safe manner.

 The vice chairman takes up the duties of the chairman in his/her absence.